CARV-ICS-FORTH/knot/kubernetes/docker-desktop/README.md

 # Local deployment in Docker Desktop

-To deploy Genome in Kubernetes, you need a working ingress controller and a working Docker registry.
+To deploy Genome in Kubernetes as included with Docker Desktop, you need a working ingress controller and a working Docker registry.
 Then you can start the Genome service and reach it at `localtest.me`.
 Each resource and service is defined in a separate YAML, so you can create and destroy them individually.

 The following have been tested with *Docker Desktop for macOS*.